O-Shev/GeoTalker/README.md

 #### Boundaries
-Written on JS.
-Create boundaries in very compressed format and put it to object storage (Minio).
+Written in JS.
+Creates boundaries in a very compressed format and puts it to object storage (Minio).
-Takes GeoJson from Nominatim > simplify it > converts to [TopoJson](https://github.com/topojson/topojson) > compress and put to object storage.
+Takes GeoJson from Nominatim > simplifies it > converts to [TopoJson](https://github.com/topojson/topojson) > compress and puts to object storage.
-These steps are permanently needed for effective fetching and caching on client browser.
+These steps are always necessary for efficient fetching and caching in the client browser.

-This service is delegated in external api service mostly for TopoJson JS library, because there are no native or Java library.
+This component is delegated to an external API service mainly for the TopoJson JS library since there is no native or Java library.
-An attempt was made to use [GraalVM](https://www.graalvm.org/), but problem related to race condition was occurred.
+There was made an attempt to use [GraalVM](https://www.graalvm.org/), but a race condition occurred.
+To avoid this, you need to copy the GraalVM context to each new thread.
-To avoid this there are needed copy GraalVM context in each new thread.
-But in this way performance compared to JS is very reduced (about ~20 times).
+But this way the performance is greatly reduced compared to JS (about 20 times).

 #### Telegram *userbot*
-This service use [TDlib](https://core.telegram.org/tdlib) as native library for JS.
-This userbot pursues the following goals:
+This component uses [TDlib](https://core.telegram.org/tdlib) as native library for JS.
+This userbot has the following goals:
 - horizontal scaling
-- independent of another services
+- independence from other components
-- minimize sending requests to Telegram to reduce ban probability.
+- minimizing sending requests to Telegram to reduce the likelihood of a ban.

-TDlib has own inner DB - SQLite, but problem in using this DB is losing data (for example removes all message history from chat) when telegram decide to ban such userbot or userbot is bans by admin of some private group.
-So, was decided to save all messages in external DB PostgreSQL.
-See section DB scheme
+TDlib has its own internal database - SQLite, but the problem when using this database is the loss of data (for example, deleting the entire message history from the chat) when Telegram decides to ban such a user bot or the user bot is banned by the administrator of some private group/chat.
+Therefore, it was decided to save all messages in an external PostgreSQL database.
+See DB Schema section.

-For now, telegram userbot works in *passive* mode.
-It means that only updates from telegram we can get, because it does not send queries (almost) to telegram.
-So currently with adding new chat on the map chat history not loads, and only new message will be showed.
+At the moment, the Telegram userbot is working in passive mode.
+This means that we can only receive updates from Telegram because it does not send requests (almost) to Telegram.
+Therefore, currently, when adding a new chat to the map, the chat history is not loaded and only new messages are displayed.

 #### Minio
-[MinIO](https://min.io/) is a high-performance, S3 compatible object store.
+[MinIO](https://min.io/) is a high-performance object store compatible with S3.
-Here stores processed boundaries and more important - telegram files in one place from telegram userbots.
+Processed borders and, importantly, Telegram files are stored here in one place from Telegram userbots.
-In this way telegram userbots don't download file if it is already downloaded from another userbot or another session.
+Thus, Telegram userbots do not download a file if it has already been downloaded from another userbot or another session.

 #### Cloudflared + Nginx
-Cloudflared establish tunnel connection with Cloudflare servers and allow to deploy project without public IP, + basic firewall.
+Cloudflared establishes a tunnel connection to Cloudflare servers and allows you to deploy a project without a public IP address + a basic firewall.
-Nginx works as simple reverse proxy server to manage api queries.
+Nginx works as a simple reverse proxy to manage API requests.

-#### PostgreSQL scheme
+#### Database schema
 In Postgresql DB there are two schema: one for Core service and another one for Telegram *userbot* service.
 For each schema creates related user:
 - Core user has all privileges on schema Core and usage privileges on schema Telegram